MichaelPlug/SPECK/README.md

 ### Lunch the python script
 Check in CAKE project that `architecture/API/CAKEDataOwner.py` that the db server address and port are correctly entered.

-Make sure you have successfully started the CAKE project, that you have launched the API exposing the associated port.
+Make sure you have successfully started the CAKE project, that you have launched the API exposing the associated port and in `cake-network`.

 Open the speck.py file and correctly set the CAKE db and api addresses.